ghga-de/ghga-metadata-schema/docs/schema_markdown/LibraryPreparationProtocol.md

 # Class: LibraryPreparationProtocol

-Information about the library_preparation of an sequencing experiment.
+The Library Preparation Protocol captures information about the Library Preparation of an Sequencing Experiment.

 URI: [GHGA:LibraryPreparationProtocol](https://w3id.org/GHGA/LibraryPreparationProtocol)